apache/streampipes/compose/README.md

 ```bash
 docker-compose up -d
 ```
 Go to http://localhost to finish the installation in the browser.
+Once finished, switch to the pipeline editor and start the interactive tour or check the [online tour](https://streampipes.apache.org/docs/docs/user-guide-tour/) to learn how to create your first pipeline!

 ## Prerequisite
 * Docker >= 17.06.0
 * Docker-Compose >= 1.17.0 (Compose file format: 3.4)
+* Google Chrome (recommended), Mozilla Firefox, Microsoft Edge

-Tested on: **macOS, Linux, Windows** (CMD, PowerShell, GitBash)
+Tested on: **macOS, Linux, Windows 10** (CMD, PowerShell, GitBash)

+**macOS** and **Windows 10** (Pro, Enterprise, Education) users can easily get Docker and Docker-Compose on their systems by installing **Docker for Mac/Windows** (recommended).

 > **NOTE**: On purpose, we disabled all port mappings except of http port **80** to access the StreamPipes UI to provide minimal surface for conflicting ports.